ArsamIj/Project_3/README.md

 2. The Data merging and type change was done by the pandas using Jupyter Notebook.
 3. The merged Data was then stored in pgAdmin SQL Database by establishment of a connection between python and pgAdmin.
 4. Using python, a flask app named app.py was created to develop a flask API.
+5. HTML file was created to form DOM for web development.
-5. Javascript named hardik.js is importing data from api and then ploting intractive visualization on web.
+6. Javascript named hardik.js is importing data from api and then ploting intractive visualization on web.

 a.
 Government Goverment spending share in the EV market.
 ![Goverment spending](https://user-images.githubusercontent.com/120690578/233892121-222997bc-4e6a-4075-8653-9b7e0c0e57eb.png)
 * The line plot visuals chart the Government Share in Billion USD is decreasing steadly from 2015 to 2023.The red line represents Government Share.
 * The graph shows government needed to promote ev market in early days due to less successs and popularity of electric vehicles among common people.
 * The share is getting down, which shows less push is need to promote the ev market.
 * The graph throw light on more private companies are increasing their ev production share in the market.

 b.
 ![Consumer spending ](https://user-images.githubusercontent.com/120690578/233892996-a5302d8c-49eb-4987-a462-18143b7b9c64.png)
 * The line plot visuals chart the Consumer Share in Billion USD is increasing steadly from 2015 to 2023.The green line represents Consumer Share.
 * The graph shows  Consumer (common people ) is taking more interest in electric vehicles.
 * More spending shows the morea delevoped technologies which are reliable for different activites like long distant travelling, heavy duty truck etc
 * The share is getting up the future growth is exponantial and promising.
+*
 c.
 ![barrels consumption in USA](https://user-images.githubusercontent.com/120690578/233893794-d7f7e550-3be1-4030-8b10-bfc887ef52fa.png)
 * The bar graph shows the barrel consumption per day in USA.